espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Terrified Retreat.md

 # Terrified Retreat
 ![[icons-sundries-books-book-red-exclamation.webp|150]]

-When you critically succeed at the [[Demoralize]] action, if the target's level is lower than yours, the target is [[Fleeing]] for 1 round.
+When you critically succeed at the [[Demoralize]] action, if the target's level is lower than yours, the target is [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Fleeing]] for 1 round.